Doing case studies as research

 Components of a case study

-As part of the introduction, describe the case.
-It is often best to tell it as a story.
+1. As part of the introduction, describe the case.
+It is often best to tell it as a story, and the following questions might be helpful:

-In the methodology chapter, say how you plan to gather information.
+2. In the methodology chapter, say how you plan to gather information.
 In many cases, this will be to identify the informants and say how you will gather information from them.
+Case studies most commonly use description, interviews based on questionnaires, and detailed analysis.
 You might also collect other kinds of information, such as statistical data.

 Risks

-1. Beware of bias when reporting the story.
-Unless readers have reasons to think otherwise, they will treat your writing as statements of fact.
+2. Beware of bias when reporting the story.
+Unless readers have reasons to think otherwise, they will treat your writing as a statement of fact.

 3. Unexpected findings are often the most valuable and interesting, and indicate that the research has actually been successful.
-However, some students think they’ve failed when their research doesn’t go as they expected.
+However, some students think they’ve failed when their research doesn’t go as they expected, which often means that it didn't support the conclusions they wanted.

 1. You might find out that the actual problem is very different from what you expected.